AdityaKhandelwal029/Java-Projects-Repository/Bank management system/Readme.txt

-This folder contains Bank management system desktop project made in java with eclipse Ide.
+This folder contains Bank management system desktop application project made in java with eclipse Ide.
 This project uses concepts of
                            -> Java
                            -> Swing designer